 In contrast, you may not feel the need to speak unless you can add a whole new perspective to the discussion.
 Or you may know the subject well but lack the confidence displayed by the speaker who spoke before you.

 Isn’t it a waste of time to speak in a meeting unless you have something to contribute which has not been tabled before?
 Or you need a clarification.
 Time is invaluable.
 One needs to respect time of others.
 There’s no point speaking just for the sake of being heard.

 Why does it happen?

 Often, your silence may be perceived by your teacher or the leader in your group as under-confidence or lack of understanding about the issue being discussed.
-It is to obviate such a concern which usually drives your confident classmate or colleague to speak up, though she or he may not have anything significant to add.
+It is to dispel such a concern that usually drives your classmate or colleague to speak up, though she or he may not have anything significant to add.

-Those who speak up, without knowing enough about the subject of discussion, do so to leave an impression of being smart, capable, confident etc. Sometimes, your teacher or leader may see through it and realise the futility of what’s being said.
-But, more often than not, such confidence is misconstrued as competence.
-And decisions may be taken to allocate roles based on this erroneous assumption.
+Those who speak, without knowing enough about the subject of discussion, do so to leave an impression of being smart, capable, confident etc. Sometimes, the gathering may see through it and realise the futility of what’s being said.
+But, there are occasions where such confidence is misconstrued as competence.
+And decisions may be taken to allocate roles and responsibilities based on this erroneous assumption.

-Have you been in this position where you wondered if you should follow the same practice as your confident associate or colleague?
+Have you been in this position where you wondered if you should follow the same practice as your colleague, classmate or companion?
 Not doing so may risk missing an opportunity to be tasked with a key assignment or an important project.
 Or being lost in the crowd with strangers where you only have a few minutes to make an impression.